60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 l-to-r: Jody Pollard, Benny White, John Donnelly, Keith Mansfield, David Lennox

 Jody Pollard was later in Bananas and Skid Row among many others.
-Benny White's was involved with Thin Lizzy in the Funky Junction album and later fronted Sheriff.
-He was also frontman for The Times.
+Benny White & Dave Lennox were involved with Thin Lizzy in the studio only Funky Junction project (recorded while Fudd were still active) and Benny later fronted Sheriff and The Times.
+Dave Lennox played with Joe O'Donnell and Rory Gallagher.

 The Oval in 1972, l-to-r: David Lennox, Keith Mansfield, Benny White, John Donnelly, Jody Pollard